angerelle/protractor-help-me/cucumber-protractor.md

 * Installed an older version of Cucumber JS so that the protractor-cucumber-framework would install `npm install cucumber@^0.9.1`

-* Copied protractor config from <http://fizzylogic.nl/2016/10/14/How-to-write-ATDD-tests-with-cucumber-js-protractor-and-typescript/>
+* Copied protractor config from <http://fizzylogic.nl/2016/10/14/How-to-write-ATDD-tests-with-cucumber-js-protractor-and-typescript/>,
+commented out the `useAllAngular2AppRoots: true` line.

+## ?

+Why do we need callback on some steps, and not on others?
+For example the link clicky one?